cppservergit/apiserver/README.md

 ```
 cat testdb.backup | sudo docker exec -i -e PG_PASSWORD=basica pgsql pg_restore -d testdb -h localhost -U postgres
 ```

+If you already have a PostgreSQL server running somewhere, just create `testdb` and restore the backup.

 Take note of your PostgreSQL hostname or IP address, you will need it to configure the script used to run API-Server++.